Heroes Are Our Heroes

 Leadership Is At The Core

 Anyone who regularly reads these writings knows the constant theme—project managers need to transform into project leaders.
 What gets lost in this message is the dearth of leaders throughout the organization.
 We assume that people in leadership positions are actual leaders.
 Promotions based on technical and managerial capabilities rarely produce leaders.
 To make matters worse, rather than a standard of providing leadership training, these 'promotees' are left to hone their leadership skills through trial and error.
-Nothing could be more expensive and prone to failure.
+Nothing could be more expensive and failure prone.

 Training is required; people coming out of the trenches have to change their style.
-It amazes me the number of times people get promoted and tell me how difficult it is and how their bosses relay their concern about that same person's leadership skills.
+It amazes me at the number of times people get promoted and tell me how difficult it is and how their bosses relay their concern about that same person's leadership skills.
 Yet, rarely do I hear the word 'training.'

 Leaders have to rise above the petty antics of the office and be objective.
 Their key to becoming successful leaders is to develop the attributes of humility superseding hierarchy, accountability opposing accusation, and trust trumping blame.